Dina Pronicheva: Seeing hair turn white before her eyes

+Execution ordered

-Pronicheva testifies that a German officer told the group waiting that they would all be shot so there were no witnesses, but they were not undressed.
+Pronicheva testified that a German officer told the group waiting that they would all be shot so there were no witnesses, but they were not undressed.
 After walking onto a ledge where people were machine-gunned, she jumped off the cliff but felt no pain landing despite blood pouring from her face.
 A policeman or German then tripped over her, causing her to turn over.
 He then shone a torch on her face but did not see blood on her body.
 She was then picked up, beaten and thrown down, her chest and left hand were stood on, but played dead and the Germans walked away.

 First escape and vivid hallucinations

-Pronicheva then began to be buried alive with sand and started coughing, but moved the sand away with her good right hand which the German had not stepped on and moved away to a wall to hide behind the execution wall with a fourteen-year-old child she met named Motia, where at dawn she witnessed Germans raping and murdering Jewish women and killing a child and an old woman.
+Pronicheva then began to be buried alive with sand and started coughing, but moved the sand away with her good right hand which the German had not stepped on and moved away to a wall to hide behind the execution wall with a fourteen-year-old child she met named Motia, where at dawn she had witnessed Germans raping and murdering Jewish women and killing a child and an old woman.
 She then began vividly hallucinating, seeing her family in front of her in white robes.
 The account of her vivid hallucinations are not present in all versions of her testimony.
-After hallucinating and collapsing, she is then woken up by the boy.
+After hallucinating and collapsing, she was then woken up by a boy.
 When the boy she was with walked ahead of her, he was shot by the Germans.
-In a different written testimony given under the name Dina Wasserman, she testifies that the boy told her that he was eleven years old and named Fima Schneidermann.
+In a different written testimony given under the name Dina Wasserman, she testified that the boy told her that he was eleven years old and named Fima Schneidermann.

 Second escape and work for Nazi German occupation

 In the written testimony, she states that after leaving the ravine she then found a cottage, where the son of the inhabitant brought a German officer to her, telling the German she was a Jew.
 She then carried out household work for several German officers until being placed in a vehicle with prisoners of war, which she jumped out of with another prisoner, Liuba.
 The residence they moved to was then raided by police, but Pronicheva hid under pillows and was not found.

-Later, Germans discovered them, but a companion of the German officers saved Pronicheva by claiming she worked for him and so moved them to a former army barracks where she worked for the Germans.
+Some time later Germans discovered them, but a companion of the German officers saved Pronicheva by claiming she worked for him and so moved them to a former army barracks where she worked for the Germans.

-Pronicheva testifies that she was later betrayed, but policemen and Gestapo who came for her were told that she had a heart condition and was possibly not a Jew as her papers were in order.
+Pronicheva testified that she was later betrayed, but policemen and Gestapo who came for her were told that she had a heart condition and was possibly not a Jew as her papers were in order.